networknext/next/docs/operator_guide_to_bare_metal_relays.md

 You can also use the "native_name" field to map the Network Next name to any supplier specific codename they have for each location.
 In this case, there is no such code name per-location for datapacket.com, so it's left blank.

+The "seller_name" and "seller_code" fields link your datacenter to the datapacket seller.

 ```
   datacenter_map = {